shenhuiying2017/azure-docs.es-es/articles/resource-group-template-deploy-cli.md

 <properties
-   pageTitle="Implementación de recursos con la CLI de Azure y plantilla | Microsoft Azure" description="Use Azure Resource Manager y la CLI de Azure para implementar recursos en Azure.
-Los recursos se definen en una plantilla de Resource Manager." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Deploy resources with Azure CLI and template | Microsoft Azure" description="Use Azure Resource Manager and Azure CLI to deploy a resources to Azure.
+The resources are defined in a Resource Manager template." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"